 Don't assume they don't know, or that you must have all the answers

 Sarina Behar Natkin of GROW Parenting says kids will sometimes piece information together "like a game of telephone," so parents need to provide context and guidance.

 Editor's note: This story was originally written a few years ago, primarily in response to acts of terrorism.
 The advice for parents is as valuable as ever and certainly applies to a tragedy such as the school shooting in Santa Fe, Texas. -- Julie Hanson, May 18, 2018

 Orlando, Brussels, Nice, Dallas and now Las Vegas.
 It’s easy to imagine these cities in the context of family trips and vacations, but each has been the site of brutal and heartbreaking acts of terrorism — domestic and foreign — over the past several months.
 It was nearly impossible to not be reminded of the tragedies in the weeks after they unfolded; on television, images online, in social media feeds, in conversations all around us.
 As adults, these events are nearly impossible to comprehend, so how can we possibly explain them to our children?

 “The assumption should be that kids are going to hear things; they will scan the headlines in the checkout line at the grocery store and on your devices.
-And often they piece together information like a game of telephone,” says Sarina Behar Natkin, LICSW, a parent educator and co-founder of GROW Parenting.
+And often they piece together information like a game of telephone,” says Sarina Behar Natkin, alicensed independent clinical social worker (LICSW), parent educator and co-founder of GROW Parenting.